teabranch/amazon-chat-completions-server/docs/getting-started.md

 layout: default
 title: Getting Started
 nav_order: 2
-description: "Quick start guide for Amazon Chat Completions Server"
+description: "Quick start guide for Open Bedrock Server Server"
 ---

 # Getting Started
 {: .no_toc }

-This guide will help you get the Amazon Chat Completions Server up and running quickly.
+This guide will help you get the Open Bedrock Server Server up and running quickly.
 {: .fs-6 .fw-300 }

 ## Table of contents